Our Mission

 The Kindness of an Open Hand

-The Torah teaches us many ways that we can help one another, but most of all it shows us how to relate to one another, as we toil over Torah, and cleave through Avodah.
-If we don't display love and kindness toward all humanity, our engagement with Torah and Avodah are vanity.
+The Torah teaches us many ways that we can help one another, but most of all, it shows us how to relate to one another, as we toil over Torah, and cleave through Avodah.
+If we don't display love and kindness toward all humanity, our engagements with Torah and Avodah are vanity.
 Loving kindness transforms our personal relationships and forms the framework for our Torah understanding and practice.

 Because all people are created in the image of G-d, how we treat them is a reflection of our respect and love for Him.
 Therefore, true piety cannot exist apart from human decency.